t-data-h/tdh-gcp/README.md

   will create an instance and optionally attach data disks to the instance as well as stopping, deleting, or checking an instance.
 It is used by the tdh master and worker init scripts for creating GCP instances.

+* gcp-networks.sh:

+  Provides a wrapper for creating custom GCP Networks and Subnets.
+If not specified, GCP will revert to using the `default` network and subnet.
+If the intention is to deploy on a specific network, this script is first run to define the subnet and associated address range in CIDR Format.

 * tdh-masters-init.sh: